ES7/Introduction-to-LLMs/README.md

 ### 5.6.
 Evaluation
 In this notebook we will see how to evaluate our trained LLM on benchmarks.<br>
 **Code :-** **`5.6.
 Evaluation.ipynb`**

+## 6. Reinforcement Learning with Human Feedback (RLHF)
+It is a technique used to improve ML models by incorporating feedback from human evaluators or labellers.
+The process involves training a model using reinforcement learning algorithms, where the reward signal is derived from human feedback on the model's outputs.
+This approach helps align the model's behavior with human preferences and ethical considerations, enhancing its performance and reliability in real-world applications.

+### 6.1 Dataset
+In this notebook we will see what is RLHF and how to create dataset for it.
+**Code :-** **`6.1.
+Dataset_for_RLHF.ipynb`**